alaut/sylt/README.md

     tracker.track()
 ```

 At any point, the bunch's phase space distribution can be visualized using __show__.
-Particle's whose trajectories are knowingly unstable can be removed by using the __clean__ method.
+Particle's whose trajectories are knowingly unstable can be marked by using the __clean__ method.

 ```python
 tracker.clean()